What is technical analysis & how to use it

 Why use technical analysis?

 On the other hand, technical analysis strips all the noise and allows traders to focus only on historical price movements.
 Moreover, technical analysis techniques remain the same across asset classes.
-These reasons make technical analysis the preferred market analysis technique among both new and experienced traders.

-Even when using technical analysis, it’s good to know which factors affect the price of the asset you’re trading, as this will allow you to look at how the market typically moves during such events.
+Even when using technical analysis, it’s good to know which factors affect the price of the instrument you’re trading, as this will allow you to look at how the market typically moves during such events.

 How to use technical analysis?